-This summary highlights key information in this management information circular (the "Information Circular" or "Circular"), including the Trust's financial and operational performance, executive compensation decisions, governance highlights and voting matters.
+This summary highlights key information in this management information circular (the "Information Circular"), including the Trust's financial and operational performance, executive compensation decisions, governance highlights and voting matters.
 For more information and before you vote, please review the entire Circular.

-2022 Trust Performance
+2024 Trust Performance

+RioCan owns, manages and develops retail-focused, increasingly mixed-use properties concentrated in prime, high-density, transit-oriented areas where Canadians want to shop, live and work.
+As of December 31, 2024, our portfolio is comprised of 178 properties with an aggregate net leasable area of approximately 32 million square feet, consisting primarily of retail, residential, and mixed-use properties.
 RioCan's continuous evolution to address macro trends and market dynamics has culminated in a leading portfolio of premium assets located in areas with exceptional demographic profiles.
-While the impact of pandemic-related restrictions and closures subsided in 2022, new macroeconomic challenges, including historically high inflation and corresponding interest rate increases, emerged.
-Despite these challenges, RioCan remained resilient and delivered robust results in 2022.
-Same property net operating income (Same Property NOI or SPNOI) grew by 4.3%1, and funds from operations (FFO) per unit increased by 7% year-over-year to \$1.711.
+Commercial same property net operating income (Same Property NOI or SPNOI) excluding provision grew by 2.2%1, and funds from operations (FFO) adjusted per unit increased by 2.3% year-over-year to \$1.811.
 The quality of our portfolio, tenant mix, demand-driven development pipeline, dedicated management team, and growth trajectory are industry-leading.

-The Trust achieved a blended leasing spread of 9.0% and reported an overall committed occupancy of 97.4%.
+The Trust achieved a record-high blended leasing spread of 18.7% and reported an overall record committed retail occupancy rate of 98.7%.
 The majority of RioCan's revenue is derived from strong and stable retail tenants, many of which provide essential products and services, such as grocery stores and pharmacies.
 Continued demand for our prime locations and compelling demographic profiles speak to the reliability and quality of our income.
-The Trust also saw high demand for our assets in the transaction market.
-In 2022, RioCan raised approximately \$459.8 million in equity through the sale of assets at a weighted average capitalization rate of 7.74%.
-Through capital recycling and development programs, we have refined and increased the quality of our portfolio.